-Research grants from the Mind and Life Institute, the International Society for the Study of Trauma and Dissociation, the Organization for Autism Research, the Blue Cross Blue Shield of Michigan, and the Academy for Eating Disorders.
+Research grants from the Mind and Life Institute, the International Society for the Study of Trauma and Dissociation, the Organization for Autism Research, the Blue Cross Blue Shield of Michigan, Society of Personality Assessment, and the Academy for Eating Disorders.

 Poster awards from major professional organizations, such as the Association for Psychological Science, the American Psychological Association, Michigan Psychological Association, and Statistics in Application.

 Teaching awards, including the MSU Psychology Teaching Assistant Award.

 Credentialing scholarships from the National Register of Health Service Psychologists.